mihaivirlan/ansible/README.md

 - cd ansible-modules/
 - pwd (should be as: `/root/ansible/ansible-modules`)
 - ansible-playbook copy_file_module.yml
-- and so for each module in the `/root/ansible/ansible-modules` folder...
+- and so... for each module from the `/root/ansible/ansible-modules` folder